 Banteay Chhmar Temple

-Prasat Banteay Chhmar is one of Cambodia’s major ancient temple complexes featuring a massive temple complex covering almost 1sq km enclosed by a massive outer moat and further surrounded by eight satellite temples along with a grand baray (1700 m x 700 m) on its eastern side.
+Prasat Banteay Chhmar is one of Cambodia’s major ancient temple complexes featuring a massive temple complex covering almost 1sq km enclosed by an outer moat and further surrounded by eight satellite temples along with a grand baray (1700 m x 700 m) on its eastern side.
 For the satellite temples see Pr.
-Ta Im, … Read more
+Ta Im, Pr. … Read more

 Banteay Meanchey Provincial Museum